CarBar/git-demo/README.md

 ### git clone

 Make a local copy of a remote repository to work with it.
 A repository is only needed to be cloned one time.

+### git branch

+The `git branch` command can be used to view branches that exist in a repository.
+The `-a` switch will allow you to view both remote and local branches.
+This command can also be used to create and delete branches as desired.
+Though creating branches is simple to do with [checkout](#git-checkout).